gyaanantia/android_world_agents/README.md

 - Self-reflects on failures and adjusts strategy
 - Maintains context of previous attempts
 - Improved error recovery

+### Function Calling Mode
+- Available for all agent types with `--function-calling` flag
+- Uses OpenAI function calling for structured JSON output
+- Improved action parsing and validation
+- Compatible with all existing agent variants

 ## Prompting System